lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 For the sake of simplicity, identity functions are named using only their corresponding function type identifiers.
 They serve primarily as wrappers and testing functions.

+Different functions can share their function index when they are totally equivalent.
+For example, `o`, identity function of operationF type, returns a normalized value without changes, exactly like function `p`.

 Both function indexes, ordinal and encoded function index (smaller) are shown.

 | function name | function type       | functionIndex        | example decoded genotype &rarr; encoded phenotype